-Millions of Texans without power – freezing, even dying, in homes with no heat.
+Millions of Texans were without power – freezing, even dying, in homes with no heat.
 How did it happen in a state that's considered the power capital of the world?

 From the first day of the February storm, NBC 5 Investigates has questioned officials, requested thousands of pages of documents, and traveled across the state, and even the country, searching for answers to how the crisis happened.